DockYard/courier/README.md

 ### Courier.Adapters.Logger

 Will write deliver all messages to the `Logger`.
-All attachment encoded data will rener as `[File content]`
+All attachment encoded data will render as `[File content]`

 Options:
 - `level` the `Logger` level to send the message to (defaults to `:info`)